Press Release - 10/13/2020

 Tech Vendors Partner to Fuel Research in Medicine

-Hivecell provides edge compute power to enable Rosetta@home’s crowdsourced COVID-19
+Hivecell provides edge compute power to enable Rosetta@home’s crowdsourced COVID-19 treatment research.

 Hivecell, the edge as a service company, announced today it is helping researchers combat the COVID-19 pandemic by donating free use of Hivecell servers.

 The company provided a stack of more than 70 Hivecells to contribute to Rosetta@home’s crowdsourced COVID-19 protein research project.

 Rosetta@home brings together millions of citizen-scientists around the world to help identify new treatments